-These are need-based federal government non-repayable grants up to \$6,495 (estimated) per year available to qualifying students.
-Eligibility is based upon a federal formula determination of a family's ability to pay for college.
+These are need-based federal non-repayable grants up to \$7,395 (estimated) per year available to qualifying full-time undergraduate students.
+Awards can also be pro-rated for part-time study.
+Eligibility is based upon a federal formula determination of a family's ability to pay for college through completion of the Free Application for Federal Student Aid (FAFSA).
+All students may receive Pell Grants for up to the equivalent of 12 semesters, or 600% Lifetime Eligibility Used (or LEU).
+The LEU% rule applies to Pell Grant received at all institutions, not just at Randolph College.